 A moment’s reflection will show that to is not an essential, grammatical part of infinitive verbs.
 In many English sentences, having to before the infinitive is optional, for instance: “The teacher helped her students [to] write better thesis statements.”
 Those Victorian grammarians, dazzled by their deep knowledge of Latin, failed to see how their own language works.

 There is, on the other hand, no rule requiring you to split every infinitive.
-In fact, split infinitives sometimes sound quite clumsy, particularly if the split is a wide one (for example: “The colonel expected her troops to calmly, professionally, and above all quickly obey orders.”).
+In fact, split infinitives sometimes sound quite clumsy, particularly if the split is a wide one (for example: “We will attempt to quickly and with the highest level of professionalism possible respond to your request.”).
 But the option to occasionally split infinitives enables authors to precisely control nuances of rhythm and meaning in their sentences.

 First-Rate Writers Split Infinitives